Matthew-Lyu/Matthew-Lyu/README.md

 ![](assets/up_bolt.png)
 ### Personal Introduction

-- Undergraduate student majoring in Intelligent Science and Technology at [Sun Yat-sen University](https://www.sysu.edu.cn).
+- Undergraduate majoring in Intelligent Science and Technology at [Sun Yat-sen University](https://www.sysu.edu.cn).

 - Do research on the interdisciplinary field of information science, passionate about multi-modal deep learning, path planning and control of autonomous vehicle, and ROS operating system.